TekguruCybersec/Homedoc-Labs/README.md

 npm run dev

 The React app will be running on http://localhost:5173.

 ---
 ---

+The React app will be running on http://localhost:5173.

 ## 🌐 API Endpoints

 ### User API (/api/users)

 POST /register: Register a new user.

 POST /login: Log in a user.